arpit31d/Stocky-Algorithmic-Trading-Bot/README.md

 Algorithmic trading: Algorithmic trading to implement automated buying and selling of stocks using predetermined strategies for the bot in real time.

-Real-Time Monitoring: Monitoring in real time to integrate constant updaƟng of stock data to be able to adjust the predicƟon at each instant trading.
+Real-Time Monitoring: Monitoring in real time to integrate constant updating of stock data to be able to adjust the prediction at each instant trading.

 Risk Management: Implement actions guaranteeing the restriction of losses, through stop-loss orders and portfolio diversification.